soto-nicole/sem-coursework/use-cases/use-case-16.md

 ### Preconditions

 - We know the area we want to limit population data to:
-    - Specific continent
+    - Specific district
-- Database contains current world population numbers, including for continents.
+- Database contains current world city population numbers, including for districts.
-- The system has the functionality to sort countries based on their population sizes (largest to smallest)
+- The system has the functionality to sort cities based on their population sizes (largest to smallest).
+- System has input box for the user to insert the N top cities.

 ### Success End Condition